 Typically a homeowner, age 62, will qualify for a reverse mortgage loan of around 50 percent of their home's value.

-As of 1/1/2021 FHA's reverse mortgage (HECM) lending limit is $822,375.
-Proceeds calculations use the lending limit or the value of your home, whichever is lower.
-A jumbo reverse mortgage can be considered for home values above the lending limit.
+As of 1/1/2022 FHA's reverse mortgage (HECM) lending limit is $970,800.
+Proprietary/Jumbo reverse mortgage lending limits are as high as $4,000,000.
+Calculations use the lending limit or the value of your home, whichever is lower.

 There are some requirements to qualify for a reverse mortgage.